ni/niveristand-aim-arinc664-custom-device/Docs/User Guide/User Guide.md

 ![Logging section](Screenshots/System_Explorer_logging_configured.png)

+Once logged, the .pcap files are stored on the hard drive of the system where the Veristand Engine is running.
+If it is a LinuxRT remote system, you have to use one of [Tools Available for File Transfer/Access on NI Linux Real-Time Targets](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA03q000000YMLnCAO&l=it-IT)  to download the to your local machine.
+Once this operation is done, you can use tools like [Wireshark](https://www.wireshark.org/) to open and analyze them offline.

 Below is the Parameters file.
 Some Session parameters have been left out for the sake of simplicity.
 Please read the Theory of Operations found at `Docs/Theory of Operations/Theory of Operations.md` to understand the full list of parameters and features you have access to when creating a Parameters xml file.

 ```xml